archishs/MonteCarloStockSimulator/README.md

 pip install whichever_library_you_need
 ```
 2. Clone or download this repository to your desktop
-3. Open the program in your IDE of choice and follow the instructions in the CLI to use the simulator
+3. Open the program in your IDE of choice and follow the instructions in the CLI to use the simulator.
+Be sure to input the ticker symbol in all caps and the dates using only numbers